JSabadin/FindLostPhone/README.md

 #### Contour Plot of Loss Function
 <img src="docs/countour_plot.jpg" alt="Contour Plot of Loss Function" width="300"/>

+We have also implemented the weighted non linear least squares and obtained superior results.

 ## Repository Contents
 - MATLAB code implementing the Levenberg-Marquardt algorithm.